kaitai-io/kaitai_struct/README.md

 ## Can you give me a quick example?

 Sure.
-Consider this simple `.ksy` format description file that describes header of a GIF file (a popular web image format):
+Consider this simple `.ksy` format description file that describes the header of a GIF file (a popular web image format):

 ```yaml
 meta: